Main Tropes Index

 Examples:

 • Nivea Visage DNAge Cell Renewal Anti-Age System claims to "de-age" your DNA.
-If there were the slightest chance that a moisturiser were somehow able to alter your DNA in any way whatsoever, I sure as hell wouldn't be putting it anywhere near my face.
+If there were the slightest chance that a moisturiser were somehow able to alter your DNA in any way whatsoever, no one would be putting it anywhere near them.

 • Scope mouthwash used to advertise as having T25, as if it were a valid designation for a chemical compound.